2i2c-org/docs/user/howto/launch-dask-gateway-cluster.md

 - *How do I install software packages to my Dask hub environment?*

    During code development, use the [Dask distributed built-in scheduler plugin](https://distributed.dask.org/en/latest/plugins.html?highlight=pipinstall#built-in-scheduler-plugins) `PipInstall` to pip install a set of packages on all Dask workers (see the [Pangeo docs](https://pangeo.io/cloud.html#dask-software-environment) for an example).
 However, this increases the time to start up each worker.
-During production, for best performance we advise adding the required software packages to the [Pangeo Docker image](https://pangeo-docker-images.readthedocs.io/en/latest/), ensuring that the key packages `dask-gateway` and `dask-labextension` for the Dask dashboard are included.
-See [Customize a community-maintained upstream image](../../admin/howto/environment/customize-image) and contact your hub admin to [Configure the hub with the configurator](../../admin/howto/configurator) or use [The "Other" choice](./specify-unlisted-image.md/#the-other-choice) in the image selection dropdown if available.
+During production, for best performance we advise adding the required software packages to the [Pangeo Docker image](https://pangeo-docker-images.readthedocs.io/en/latest/), ensuring that the key package `dask-gateway` is included (and `dask-labextension` if you require the Dask dashboard).
+See [Customize a community-maintained upstream image](../../admin/howto/environment/customize-image) and deploy to the hub by contacting your hub admin to [Configure the hub with the Configurator](../../admin/howto/configurator) or use [The "Other" choice](./specify-unlisted-image.md/#the-other-choice) in the image selection dropdown if available.